U-Shift/Transport-Demand-Modelling/9-HazardBasedModels.md

 time delay.
 Thus, each commuter has a completed delay duration so that neither left nor right censoring is present in the data.

-> **Your task:** i) Plot the Kaplan-Meier estimate of the duration of
+**Your task:**

-> time that commuters delay their work-to-home trips; ii) Determine the
+1. Plot the Kaplan-Meier estimate of the duration of time that commuters delay their work-to-home trips;
-> significant factors that affect the duration of commuters’ delay using
+2. Determine the significant factors that affect the duration of commuters’ delay using a Cox model;
-> a Cox model; iii) Examine the work-to-home departure delay using
+3. Examine the work-to-home departure delay using exponential, Weibull, and log-logistic proportional-hazards models.

-> exponential, Weibull, and log-logistic proportional-hazards models.
+## Get to know your data

-#### Import Libraries
+##### Import Libraries

 ``` r
 library(readxl)